-- (1) The Resolutions Committee in turn - (a) Shall receive proposed resolutions from the members of the State Central Committee; - (b) Shall review the proposed resolutions, rewriting them as necessary in order to make them consistent with this document and with superior authorities; and - (c) Shall approve and present proposed resolutions for individual consideration by the convention. - (2) A resolution not presented to the convention by the Resolutions Committee may be proposed using the following procedure: - (a) The member wishing to propose a resolution must first be recognized to speak by the presiding officer. - (b) The member must move, and the motion must be seconded, that the convention allow a resolution to be presented from the floor. - (c) Discussion shall be limited to the motion to allow a resolution to be presented from the floor and shall not consider the merits of any resolution. - (d) If the motion to allow a resolution from the floor receives a two-thirds affirmative vote, it passes and the member who made the motion may immediately present the proposed resolution to the convention.

-(e) This resolution, if seconded, will be adopted provided it receives an affirmative vote consistent both with the requirements in this document and in Robert's Rules of Order.
+- (1) The Resolutions Committee in turn - (a) Shall receive proposed resolutions from the members of the State Central Committee; - (b) Shall review the proposed resolutions, rewriting them as necessary in order to make them consistent with this document and with superior authorities; and - (c) Shall approve and present proposed resolutions for individual consideration by the convention. - (d) All Resolutions provided to the Resolutions Committee must be submitted forty-five (45) calendar days before the intended Convention.
+The time considered for this will be from 12:00 a.m. to 11:59 p.m.
+Eastern Time. - (2) A resolution not presented to the convention by the Resolutions Committee may be proposed using the following procedure: - (a) The member wishing to propose a resolution must first be recognized to speak by the presiding officer. - (b) The member must move, and the motion must be seconded, that the convention allow a resolution to be presented from the floor. - (c) Discussion shall be limited to the motion to allow a resolution to be presented from the floor and shall not consider the merits of any resolution. - (d) If the motion to allow a resolution from the floor receives a two-thirds affirmative vote, it passes and the member who made the motion may immediately present the proposed resolution to the convention. - (e) This resolution, if seconded, will be adopted provided it receives an affirmative vote consistent both with the requirements in this document and in Robert's Rules of Order.